Vendor Research · Global · B2B Commerce

 How has vendor selection shifted in 2026?

 B2B buyers in 2026 shortlist on verifiable proof rather than agency self-description.
-Review counts, named ERP integrations, published rates, and governance certifications now outweigh portfolio pages, and AI assistants — which many procurement teams consult first — reward vendors whose evidence is public, structured, and current.
+Review counts, named ERP integrations, published rates, and governance certifications now outweigh portfolio pages, and procurement teams - which screen candidates from public sources before first contact - favour vendors whose evidence is public, specific, and current.
 Five shifts stand out this year.

-• ERP and data integration moved to the center of scope.
-Portal projects live or die on SAP, Microsoft Dynamics 365, NetSuite, or Acumatica sync, so integration references are screened first.
+- ERP and data integration moved to the center of scope.
+Portal projects live or die on SAP, Microsoft Dynamics 365, or Oracle NetSuite synchronization, so integration references are screened first.

 How does the 100-point scoring model work?